 Highlight unique issues that relate specifically to first nations communities in relation their environment and socio-economic status.

 To ensure grassroots community programs are highlighted, no less than 50 percent of the conference proceedings are and is devoted to community groups.
 If your paper is selected, you may have more than one presenter to present your paper.
 However, only two presenters will be entitled to the registration discount.
 If you are chosen to present at the conference, your paper will form part of the conference proceedings and be distributed at the conclusion of the event with all other presentations.
 To further ensure the continuous success of the conference, an Indigenous working group is being established to advice on correct adherence to cultural equilibrium.
 If you are interested in submitting a paper please, Click here to read more

-2020 CONFERENCE AGENDA DRAFT
+THE CONFERENCE AGENDA

 (PLEASE NOTE: This draft agenda may change without prior notice and only serves as a guide for those submitting papers).
 If an issue pertaining to a Chronic Disease project is not listed.
 This does not necessarily mean it will not be added at a later date.